PlasmaLang/plasma/tests/README.md

 Test suite organisation
 -----------------------

-There are no tests here yet.
-The test script will execute the tests in the `examples` directory.
+Tests are organised into the following directories:

  * **builtins**: Test builtin functions.
  * **language**: Test language features (syntax and basic semantics).
+ * **modules**: Test the module system.
  * **runtime**: Test runtime features like the GC.
  * **types**: Test the type system.

+Plus the **examples** directory from the root of the project.

 Running tests
 -------------